GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>IT Specialist</span></em><br /><span>General Services Administration (GSA)</span>
     </p>
     <p>
-      <span>Brianna has just joined the M1ED team as an IT Specialist developing machine learning and artificial intelligence for the Solicitation Review Tool (SRT) and assisting with the 508 web migration.
+      <span>Brianna has just joined the Digital Strategies in GSA's Office of Government-wide Policy (OGP) team as an IT Specialist developing machine learning and artificial intelligence for the Solicitation Review Tool (SRT) and assisting with the Section508.gov web migration.
 She is a developer, poet, data scientist, modern dancer, and an advocate for connecting people to resources.
 Some of her previous roles have been in the private sector as data scientist, a NASA contractor developing websites and APIs, and a Python developer for a DC startup developing bots.
 She graduated from UT Austin with a degree in Economics and a certificate in Computer Science.
 Outside of work, she is a Co-Director for both Women Who Code DC and Delicious Democracy, DC's Creative Advocacy Lab.
 She is passionate about intersecting worlds and developing community-owned AI.
 As a data scientist, her mission is to develop AI and automation tools that are accessible, secure, and grounded in equity.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs1c"><em><span>Enhancing Accessibility: AI and Machine Learning</span></em></a>